AlexanderMakarov/am-budget-view/README.md

   Parsed by [ameria_csv_parser.go](/ameria_csv_parser.go).
-- [NONE] AmeriaBank for Businesses XML (.XML) files downloaded per-account from https://online.ameriabank.am/InternetBank/MainForm.wgx (the same place as CSV above) - ARE NOT SUPPORTED XML files from "Transactions" tab - they don't contain own Reciever/Payer account number and currency.
+- [NONE] AmeriaBank for Businesses XML (.XML) files downloaded per-account from https://online.ameriabank.am/InternetBank/MainForm.wgx (the same place as CSV above) - ARE NOT SUPPORTED because they don't contain own Reciever/Payer account number and currency.
 - [OUTDATED] MyAmeria Account Statements Excel (.xls) dowloaded from pages like https://myameria.am/cards-and-accounts/account-statement/******.
   THIS PAGE IS NOT AVAILABLE ANYMORE - use "MyAmeria History Excel" instead.